Twig Education

-Following the incredible success of the Twig Science program in the US, Twig Education was acquired by Imagine Learning, the largest provider of digital curriculum solutions in the US, and rebranded as Imagine Learning Studios.
-The change allows us to invest more in our product and push ahead with ambitious plans to further expand across the US.

-There is no change to the name Twig Science, which is a key part of Imagine Learning's offering.

-As Imagine Learning Studios, we will continue to produce comprehensive, engaging multimedia learning experiences for students for an expanded range of subjects, now including mathematics (Imagine Learning Illustrative Mathematics) and ELA (Imagine Learning EL Education).

-Imagine Learning is a digital media company that offers educational content to schools via subscription websites.
+Imagine Learning, formerly Twig Education, is a digital media company that offers educational content to schools via subscription websites.

 Imagine Learning's products are based on real-world video content, with three-minute videos on science, engineering, and mathematics.
 These are accompanied by learning materials for students and teachers.
 The films are created using documentary footage from major archives (including the BBC Motion Gallery, NASA, Science Photo Library, and Getty Images among others) as well as self-produced graphics and animations.

 The company name was originally Twig World Ltd. but changed to Twig Education in 2018.

 History

 Twig first launched its digital content at the BETT show in January 2011.
 Initially, 250 videos were available, covering aspects of chemistry, biology, physics, and earth science.
 The videos were around 3 minutes long and aimed at students between the ages of 10 and 16.

 Twig now has over 2,500 three-minute videos available in English in science, geography, and mathematics.
 Each film comes with support learning materials including transcripts, quizzes, and downloadable images.

 Before Twig’s public launch in January 2011, the company was known as LL Online.
 LL Online worked in conjunction with Learning Teaching Scotland.
 To date, Twig Education has continued to work with Learning Teaching Scotland (now renamed Education Scotland) and renewed its contract to supply the resource as part of Glow (Scottish Schools National Intranet) for a further three years in December 2011.
 In 2015 this contract was renewed by Education Scotland for one year with the option for a further one-year extension.
 This contract with Education Scotland was set to end in July 2017.

 In January 2016, Imperial College London announced a £3.5 million Series B investment into Twig Education.

-In 2018, Twig Education started developing a new product, Twig Science, specifically aimed at the new NGSS Framework that had been adopted in many states in the US.
-Twig Science is an integrated science program for kindergarten to grade 8 and is now being sold to various districts in California, as well as in some other American states like Louisiana and Nevada.

 Twig World has two UK offices – one in Glasgow and other one in London.

 In 2021 Twig Education was acquired by US-based Weld North Education (WNE).